invasy/invasy.github.io/content/notes/change_git_commit_date.md

 ---
-title: Change Git commit date
+title: How to change Git commit date
 categories:
-- howto
+- how to
 tags:
 - git
 - commit